rng-guy/NFSMWBartender/README.txt

    to them in their "pvehicle" VltEd entries, either directly or through parent entries.

- • All empty "Roadblocks", "Events", and "Patrols" spawn tables for free-roam Heat levels become copies of their respective "Chasers" table, which must contain at least one vehicle.
+ • All empty "Roadblocks", "Events", and "Patrols" spawn tables for free-roam Heat levels become copies of their respective "Chasers" tables, which must each contain at least one vehicle.

  • All empty spawn tables for race Heat levels become copies of their free-roam counterparts.